 - Add sitemaps

-- Hide post content sections
+- Hide page content sections

-- Migrate information from different publishing platforms
+- Migrate data from other publishing platforms

-- Fight SPAM commenting
+- Prevent SPAM

 - Add tables